CommunitySolidServer/CommunitySolidServer/documentation/metadata-editing.md

 curl --head 'http://localhost:3000/foo/'
 ```

-which will at least the following response
+which will produce a response with at least these headers:

 ```shell
 HTTP/1.1 200 OK